-I've also worked on two Kaggle competitions in my spare time: the AES seizure prediction challenge (about which I wrote a casual talk) and the first National Data Science Bowl.
+I've also worked on two Kaggle competitions in my spare time: the AES seizure prediction challenge and the first National Data Science Bowl.
 In both, our team name was Neuroglycerin, and in both we achieved scores in the top 10%.

 Also, I've worked on setting up an early-stage Jupyter platform for students at the University of Edinburgh to use in the course Data, Design and Society.
 The server integrates JupyterHub with the EASE authentication system and runs in docker.